• Home

 Detailed data flow diagrams for these scenarios help in visualizing this cross-platform interaction, ensuring that designers and developers can create seamless transitions between devices.

-Fintech applications often involve complex processes like onboarding new users, conducting transactions, or managing personal finance.
+Fintech applications often involve complex processes like onboarding new users, conducting transactions, or managing personal finances.
 Utilizing user flow maps in fintech can demystify these processes.

 For example, showing a step-by-step flow of a loan application process helps in identifying any unnecessary steps or potential frustrations for users.
 Clear visual representations help teams in making data-driven decisions to enhance customer satisfaction and operational efficiency.